mat3rial/silver-guide-argent/en/_posts/2020-05-27-3-4-presentation-to-the-financial-statements.md

 ---
 _(CPA Canada Handbook, Chap.
 3831.17)_

-The following information should be disclosed in the financial statements:
+The following information should be provided by the auditor and disclosed as notes in the financial statements:

 a) The type of each non-monetary transaction;